firebase-studio/open-sdk/README.md

 # Open in IDX

-A JS library and button assets for opening workspaces in [Project IDX](https://idx.dev).
+A JS library for opening workspaces in [Project IDX](https://idx.dev).

 Example: